 Working Together for a New Prediction Model

 Project 1 explores the role of the microbiome in immunotherapy response.
-It is co-led by Dr. Weber and Jiyoung Ahn, PhD, associate professor in the Departments of Population Health and Environmental Medicine and associate director of population sciences and director of the Epidemiology Program at Perlmutter Cancer Center.
+It is co-led by Dr. Weber and Jiyoung Ahn, PhD, associate professor in the Departments of Population Health and Medicine, a member of the Division of Environmental Medicine, and associate director of population sciences and director of the Epidemiology Program at Perlmutter Cancer Center.

 Dr. Ahn, whose research explores how the gut microbiome influences the development of gastrointestinal cancers, proposed a study of stool samples from participants in a randomized phase 3 adjuvant trial.
 The trial tests combination PD-1/CTLA-4 blockade versus PD-1 alone in patients with high-risk, resected stage IIIB/C and IV melanoma.
 The bacteria in the patients’ stool samples are analyzed to identify different species that are more likely to be associated with a positive response to immunotherapy or more likely to lead to toxicity.

 Dr. Weber is assessing a series of serum and peripheral blood biomarkers whose association with clinical outcome and toxicity will be determined.
 The goal is to use the combined biomarkers to develop a risk prediction model that can guide physicians’ decisions regarding immunotherapy treatment.